RealDL/Pseudo-Code-Convertor/README.md

 3. Copy your pseudocode from `pseudocode.txt` and your done!

 # Example
-Below will be an example of how program works
+Below will be an example of how program works.

 # Python
 ```py